 The hardware specs of your computer are only half the battle.

 You'll also need some sequencing software to get you on your way to laying down that luscious new song swimming around your head.

-I do not recommend you run out and pick up Pro Tools 9 and dive headlong into an advanced, and expensive software suite.
+I do not recommend you run out and pick up the latest Pro Tools Master Suite and dive headlong into an advanced, and expensive software suite.

 1. You get super excited to finally get started recording after visiting Basic Home Recording Studio.com

 2. You go out and get some fancy sequencing software with "Pro" somewhere in the title.

 3. You install said program and...